zumasys/docs/site/docs/jbase/administration/spooler/sp-switch/README.md

 The user will then enter the required information.

-> ### Note:
+> ### Note
 >
 > Any user, except root/Administrators or the generating user, cannot move print jobs assigned with the P option.
-Any user can move print jobs assigned with the U option.
+> Any user can move print jobs assigned with the U option.
->
 > Parameters must be entered in the order shown.
-The user will be prompted for any missing parameters
+> The user will be prompted for any missing parameters

 Back to [Spooler.](./../jbase-spooler)